alekseizarubin/OpenWebEllipsometer/README.md

 2. Enter or upload the measurement table.
 3. Specify the initial optical parameters and mark which ones should be optimised.
 4. Press "Start optimisation".
 The fitted parameters and the model's root mean squared deviation will be displayed.

+### Parameter bounds and intensity scale

+Each optimised value can have custom lower and upper bounds.
+These bounds are configured in the sidebar next to the corresponding optimisation checkbox.
+The application also provides an **intensity scale** parameter.
+When fitting raw detector counts that are not normalised to the incident power, enable optimisation of this scale factor so the model can match the measurement units.